 But that’s not enough.
 You need to make sure that all departments in your company have access to appropriate feedback data.
 You can not expect your customer support teams to improve their services if they don’t have access to relevant customer service data.

 Feedback sharing doesn’t stop at your employees.
 Such data should also be discussed with people in executive positions and stakeholders during your meetings.
-Not every type of feedback has to be highlighted, of course – just the most recurring issues that might need additional funding and manpower, or any other resources you wouldn’t be able to get without stakeholder’s approval.
+Of course, not every type of feedback has to be highlighted – just the most recurring issues that might need additional funding and manpower or any other resources you wouldn’t be able to get without stakeholder’s approval.

-Once everyone has a proper understanding of your customers’ needs and issues, it’s time to take action on all that feedback.
-See which changes should be tackled first (usually, it’s issues like bugs, not understanding how the service/product works, or other complaints), and assign them to the right teams.
+Once everyone properly understands your customers’ needs and issues, it’s time to take action on all that feedback.
+See which changes should be tackled first (usually, issues like bugs, not understanding how the service/product works, or other complaints), and assign them to the right teams.

-Lastly, once a problem has been fixed or a suggestion has been implemented, follow up with the respective customers to notify them.
+Lastly, once a problem has been fixed or a suggestion implemented, follow up with the respective customers to notify them.
 Some easy ways to do that include:

 - Sending personalized thank-you emails to your customers.